Nintendo 64 Game Pak: History

-Development

 Nintendo had already invested into high-capacity secondary storage devices with the Famicom Disk System and the cancelled SNES-CD for their previous two home consoles.
 In a 1994 interview, Nintendo of America (NOA) summarised its analysis of the advantages of cartridges and CDs with respect to its next console—eventually the Nintendo 64.

 Right now, cartridges offer faster access time and more speed of movement and characters than CDs.
 So, we'll introduce our new hardware with cartridges.
 But eventually these problems with CDs will be overcome.
 When that happens, you'll see Nintendo using CD as the software storage medium for our 64-bit system.